 U.S. EPA may designate an area as nonattainment if air monitoring over a period of time indicates that there are more pollutants in the air than the NAAQS allow or if the area contributes air pollutants to a neighboring area where NAAQS are being exceeded.
-An area can be redesignated from nonattainment to attainment if the area has monitored attainment of the air quality standard and U.S. EPA has determined that the improvement in air quality is due to permanent and enforceable reductions in emissions, among other requirements.
+U.S. EPA may redesignate an area from nonattainment to attainment if air monitoring data shows the area has attained the NAAQS and U.S. EPA has determined that the improvement in air quality is due to permanent and enforceable reductions in emissions, among other requirements.

 Indiana has submitted attainment demonstrations for areas/counties within Indiana for the following criteria pollutants: